Choose “more…” to open this Bulletin and read …

 Design Your Yard…Online!

-These workshops will commence online again in September.
+Design Your Yard will return in February 2021.
 Watch the What’s Happening calendar for the workshop schedule.

 Learn about the micro-climates, drainage and sunlight characteristics in your yard and create a plan that you can implement—in stages or one big project, with or without help!
 It will be beautiful, functional for you by you.